MERY-Sheep/index_chan/README.md

 - High-precision analysis with local LLM
 - Identification of "planned for future use" code

-**Phase 2: Multi-language Support** (Planned)
-- Support for Rust, Python, Go, Java, etc.
-- Advanced dependency analysis

-**Phase 3: Code Dependency Graph Search System** (Future)
+**Phase 2: Search + Conversation Graph** 🚧 In Progress
-- Vector search + graph traversal
+- Vector-based code search
-- Optimized context provision for LLMs
+- Conversation graph for chat history
-- Unified context editing
+- Token reduction (40-60% target)
+- Python support

+**Phase 3: TBD** (To be decided after Phase 2)
+- Direction will be determined based on user feedback
+- Options: Advanced editing, Enterprise features, Custom LLM, etc.

 See [docs/VISION.md](docs/VISION.md) for detailed vision.